 Ciambelle are often enjoyed as a dessert after dinner; they are dipped in wine to bring out the flavor.

-Forno still exist, including three fornos in central Zagarolo.
+Brick ovens still exist, including three Fornos in central Zagarolo.
 In the mornings, the brick ovens are fired with chestnut branches to bake the day’s bread and cookies, and then the ovens are closed for the afternoon.

-Ciambelle-producing forno are just one example of the quirky things you will encounter in Zagarolo.
+Ciambelle-producing brick ovens are just one example of the quirky things you will encounter in Zagarolo.
+Come to Zagarolo to enjoy a pizza baked in a wood-fired brick oven.
 Discover a different way of living, only 30 minutes away from Rome’s Termini station.
 Let Olive Tree Hill treat you to ciambelle and show you more local treasures!